yuvrajsarda-udemy/decision-simulation-game/src/data/template/README.md

 - `currentScenario`: Index of current scenario
 - `gameOver`: Whether the game has ended
 - `endReason`: Reason for game ending
+- `seenScenarios`: Array of scenario IDs that have been seen
+- `scenarioHistory`: Array of scenario IDs in order they were played

 ## Game Properties